MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 Verify the following prerequisites before you enable mobile offline:

 - Environment maker, system administrator, or system customizer role is needed to configure offline mode for model driven apps.
-These roles have create/read/write/delete and share privilege on the **mobile offline profile** table.
+These roles have create/read/write/delete and share privileges on the **mobile offline profile** table.
 More information: [About predefined security roles](../maker/model-driven-apps/share-model-driven-app.md#about-predefined-security-roles)

 - Users with the **basic user** role can open and use an offline application.
 This role has the read privilege for the **mobile offline profile** table.